KazeemHamzat/NHSEngland-IG-BACKUP/backup/guides/NHSE-Design-and-Development-Approach2/Home/Management/Packaging-and-Publishing/Package-Release.page.md

 2. Within the same menu, check the GitHub repository settings.

    The Repository include/exclude textbox should be as the following:

-by default, everything is included if some include statements are added, we will exclude everything by default Simplifier imports only xml, json, images, css, yaml and markdown file types
+   #by default, everything is included <br>
+   #if some include statements are added, we will exclude everything by        default Simplifier imports only xml, json, images, css, yaml and            markdown file types

-Include examples:
- FHIR/IG/**
- *.xml
+   #Include examples:<br>
+   #FHIR/IG/** <br>
+   #*.xml

-Exclude examples:
+   #Exclude examples: <br>
- !FHIR/*.img
- !*.cs
- !FHIR/examples/*
+   #!FHIR/*.img <br>
+   #!*.cs <br>
+   #!FHIR/examples/*

- Exclude all capability statement files:
+   #Exclude all capability statement files: <br>
    !CapabilityStatement/*

    This ensures that the capability statement is not copied into the npm       package.
 If the textbox had to be updated open the file manager, search     for “capability” and if there delete.

 {{render:FileManager}}